Wayford

-Wayford is a village and civil parish on the River Axe, 3 mi south-west of Crewkerne, in the South Somerset district of Somerset, England.
+Wayford is a village and civil parish on the River Axe, 3 mi south-west of Crewkerne, in Somerset, England.

 History

 The parish was part of the hundred of Crewkerne.

 Wayford Manor House was rebuilt around 1600 by Charles Daubeney, probably with William Arnold as master mason.
 The north wing was completed by Sir Ernest George in 1900.
 Wayford Woods, close to the house, has an ornamental lake and is known for the large number of fairy doors it used to have.

 Governance

-The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
-The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
-The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
-Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.
+The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs.

-The village falls within the Non-metropolitan district of South Somerset, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Chard Rural District.
-The district council is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.

-Somerset County Council is responsible for running the largest and most expensive local services such as education, social services, libraries, main roads, public transport, policing and fire services, trading standards, waste disposal and strategic planning.
+For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of South Somerset (established under the Local Government Act 1972).
+It was part of Chard Rural District before 1974.

 It is also part of the county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.